datartathon/datartathon.github.io/_projects/2021-Muhammad-Inclusive-Viz-OpenStreetMap.md

 categories: [ projects ]
 tags: [ DATArtathon2021 ]
 image: assets/images/muhammad_3.gif
-excerpt: Wide range of actors contribute to OpenStreetMap (OSM) with varying backgrounds and skills.
-Inclusive Visualisation of data quality in OpenStreetMap (OSM) can elevate the motivation and understanding of the data creators.
+excerpt: A wide range of actors contribute to OpenStreetMap (OSM) with varying backgrounds and skills.
+Inclusive visualisation of data quality in OpenStreetMap (OSM) can elevate the motivation and understanding of the data creators.
 ---

 DAT/Artist: [Muhammad Saleem](http://datartathon.com/fellows/muhammad), 2021.